 Top things to do in Auckland

-There are so many activities to do in and around Auckland.
+There are so many things to do in Auckland, both in the city and immediate surrounding.
 You can go for a cruise in the harbor or between the islands, you can go for wake and dolphin watching and you can also go for a unique island hopping on a sea plane!
 Other outdoor activities include sailing and fishing, bridge climbing and bungee jumping and going for a hike in one of the natural landmarks around the city.

 Auckland area has many vineyards and you should certainly go for a wine tasting and dinner tours, which you will enjoy for sure.
 The night life in Auckland is also very diverse and exciting and you can go and visit some of many clubs and entertainment venues.

 St Jerome’s Laneway Festival (January), Auckland Pride Festival (February), Auckland Lantern Festival (March), Pasifika Festival Auckland (April), Elemental AKL (July), New Zealand Fashion Week (August-September), Auckland Diwali Festival (October), Taste of Auckland (November), Christmas carnival (December-January).